 Firstly, you will need to understand what the symptoms of stress, anxiety and low mood are, and how they affect you.
 The full understanding of problems is the first step to overcoming them.
 This article will signpost you to relevant sources of self help information, and guide you through what are called “low intensity psychological treatments” which are available to you as part of something called the “matched care approach”.
 An explanation of the match care approach will be provided in conjunction with a brief overview of the current policy context influencing your mental health care within NHS Lothian (for those common conditions within the mild range of severity).
 If you are unsure about how to rate the severity of your symptoms then it would be important that you arrange to see your GP or other health professional for an assessment.

 Understanding the symptoms of stress, anxiety and low mood

-There are two very helpful information directories which will provide you with relevant leaflets to get you started.
+There are a few very helpful information sources which will provide you with relevant leaflets to get you started.

 Edspace is an up-to-date mental health information website which provides a directory of mental health services in Edinburgh, mental health fact sheets, and links to mental health information. www.edspace.org.uk.
 You will find self help information leaflets about stress and other common conditions, which have been developed by NHS Lothian’s Psychological Interventions Network (LPIN).
 Alternatively, you could telephone the Edspace team on 0131 225 8508 and somebody will help you to access the information.
 You will find up to date information about all of the low intensity psychological interventions discussed in this article on the Edspace website.